shmulvad/alfred-nightshift/README.md

 [![GitHub issues](https://img.shields.io/github/issues/shmulvad/alfred-nightshift?style=flat-square)](https://github.com/shmulvad/alfred-nightshift/issues)
 [![GitHub license](https://img.shields.io/github/license/shmulvad/alfred-nightshift?style=flat-square)](https://github.com/shmulvad/alfred-nightshift/blob/master/LICENSE)

-A simple [Alfred][1] workflow for quickly turning on/off NightShift or setting it to a value between 0-100.
+A simple [Alfred][1] workflow for quickly turning on/off Night Shift or setting it to a value between 0-100.
 No more fiddling with deep settings when you either want to save your eyes or need to work with accurate colors!

 ⭐ If you find this repo useful, please consider starring it to let me know.